Jimmyl6413/sep10-freedom-project/tool/learning-log.md

 * Take away: I was able to learn different components of bootstrap and then using the left over time to style what I made even more by using animated.css.
 I was able to make my website more interesting and catch the users attentions.

 ## March 11-18, 2024
 * I was able get a better understanding of animated.css by [watching](https://www.youtube.com/watch?v=VzbBcVRquYA) a video.
 I usually undertstand something better when it's explained to me so this was very helpful.
+* Practiced more Animated.css in my SHABR project.
+* Practiced A-frame with my FP partner Joe who helped me understand the different scaling and positioning in A-frame.